 reticulate works and wrote my first Python code ever, but also got to observe some mind-blowing teaching skills by Emma.
 Among others, she is an expert at engaging first-year Biology undergrads who don’t know yet how helpful it will be for them to learn to code with R and Python.

 reticulate here, a few of her teaching super powers:

 Motivate your learners.
 We got gummy pythons and R hearts.
 Also minimalistic, but engaging slides (yes, they included emojis).

 Know your audience.
 If you can’t do it in advance, you can always imbed a google form in your publicly available slides and ask your audience to fill this on the fly.

-With a wide audience, have something for everyone.
+With a broad audience, have something for everyone.
 Emma included extra exercises clearly labeled for learners that advanced faster.

-Use posts its to get a quick visual feeling of the room and help those that may be uncomfortable to talk, but not uncomfortable at putting a red post it in their laptops if they are lost.
+Use sticky notes to get a quick visual feeling of the room and help those that may be uncomfortable to talk, but not uncomfortable at putting a red sticky note on their laptops if they are lost.